XingzhePeng/FaceRecognition-Website-Project/README.md

 >cd FaceMaster/
 >$python3 manage.py runserver
 >```
->>After all these steps, you can type "127.0.0.1:8000/" in your browser address bar to access the "FaceMaster" web you just deloyed.
+>>After all these steps, you can type "127.0.0.1:8000/" in your browser address bar to access the "FaceMaster" website you just deloyed.You were using the default Django server just now.
->
->>And you were using the default Django server just now.
 To deploy it on Apache or uwsgi+nginx, there are more steps to go.
 Have fun.
 ## Contact me
 >I'd be really happy if you have some questions to ask me.
 >